Learn Python with Talk Python's 270 hours of courses

 30:35 I like the idea.

-30:36 I'm sure there are people listening that'd be like, I would like to try this stuff out,
+30:36 I'm sure there are people listening that'd be like, I would like to try this stuff out, but I've got 10,000 lines.

 30:49 Whatever.

-30:50 What's the story?
+30:49 What's the story?

 30:51 I mean, I'm working in the office with Armin Ronaker every day.

-30:55 So the amount of Jinja code we have in Sentry is like huge.
+30:55 So, the amount of Jinja code we have in Sentry is like huge.

-30:59 So yeah, I perfectly understand the point.
+30:59 So, yeah, I perfectly understand the point.

-31:07 It's just something that I, so today I'm so, I'm equitably familiar to, to Jinja
+31:08 It's just something that I, so today I'm so, I'm equilibrary familiar to Jinja templates and Renoir templates.

 31:17 I'd say it really depends on how you usually structure your application code.

-31:24 So I think one good way to try out for Renoir is if you tend to don't use a lot
+31:24 So, I think one good way to try out Renoir is if you tend to don't use a lot like Jinja filters or stuff like that.

 31:42 Yeah.

-31:46 Converting, I mean, there's no sense into moving, translating code from one
+31:42 But, of course, it has to be like a new project because converting, I mean, there's no sense into moving, translating code from one system to another once you picked.

 31:53 It's not super different.

-31:54 I think you change an end if to a pass, for example, or end for into a pass.
+31:54 So, I think you change an end if to a pass, for example, or end for into a pass.

 32:07 I mean, there's no plain, there's no read extension for that.

-32:12 But I mean, if you create like a jinja instance over the application, you can
+32:12 But, I mean, if you create like a Jinja instance over the Emmet application, you can call it in your roots.

 32:20 You can even create a middleware for that.

-32:23 So I think it's pretty easy also to set up Emmet to work with Jinja.
+32:23 So, I think it's pretty easy also to set up Emmet to work with Jinja.

 32:26 Yeah, I would think so.

-32:27 I created a chameleon FastAPI, which lets you basically put a decorator on FastAPI
+32:27 I created a chameleon FastAPI, which lets you basically put a decorator on FastAPI endpoints.

 32:36 It wasn't that much.